 #Comment Begins

-Warning: Earning capacity for child support guideline purposes is a deviation criteria.
+Warning: Earning capacity for child support guideline purposes is a deviation criterion.
 The amount determined for an earning capacity may not be used as the income amount for the child support guideline.
 Do not provide the court with only child support guidelines based on earning capacity as that will be reversable error should the court rely on those guidelines exclusively.

 #Comment Ends